 And just like the themes available in Shopify, any theme can be customized once you acquire it and load it into your store.

 Lastly, if you really want a completely custom theme for your Shopify store you can always work with a developer.
 Shopify has a growing network of trusted partners who specialize in theme customization.
 Keep in mind this approach will be far more costly than customizing an existing theme.

 Check out the Shopify Experts directory for more information.

 If you purchase or add a theme from the Shopify Theme store, you’ll find that theme in your Theme Library within your Shopify dashboard.
 It will be immediately available for customization.

-However, if you purchase a theme from another developer or through another marketplace, you’ll need to upload the theme before you can customize or active it.
+However, if you purchase a theme from another developer or through another marketplace, you’ll need to upload the theme before you can customize or activate it.